MichoelSnow/data_science/containers/README.md

 ### Boot disk

 Choose whatever os you are comfortable with.
 It is probably easiest to choose the os that matches the os of your docker container.
+In my case the docker container is built on top of the Nvidia ubuntu 16.04 container, so that is the os I am going to choose for my VM.

 At the bottom, you can choose the type of disk (standard vs SSD) and it's size.
 I tend to go with 50 GB on an SSD.